ls-cwi/yoshiko/README.md

 ## CMake-Flags

--DBUILD_AS_EXEC=ON -> Builds a standalone command line tool instead of the yoshiko library \
 -DBUILD_STATIC=ON -> Enables static linking

+## Make-Targets

+executable -> The stand-alone executable of Yoshiko library -> The library (used for instance by the Cytoscape plugin) all -> Builds both

 ## Running Yoshiko (Standalone)
-Requires you to build Yoshiko as a standalone program (see CMake-Flags)\
+Requires you to build Yoshiko as a standalone program (see Make-Targets)\

 To run yoshiko on the test instance (without producing any output):